mottaquikarim/pycontent/content/topics/accessing_data.md

 * **Read:** `pd.read_<format>(<path>)`
 * **Write:** `pd.to_<format>(<path>)`

-*Notice how saving your data uses pd.to_<format> and NOT pd.write_.* For the syntax of how to load the most common data types, you can reference ==**this (URL TBD) section**== of our Pandas Cheat Sheet.
+*Notice how saving your data uses pd.to_<format> and NOT pd.write_.* For the syntax of how to load the most common data types, you can reference the "Reading & Writing Data" section of our [Pandas Cheat Sheet](https://mottaquikarim.github.io/PYTH122/#out/resources/pandas_cheat_sheet).

-There are a number of optional parameters you might want or need to use.
+There are a number of **optional parameters** you might want or need to use.
 A quick exaplanation of the most useful ones are:

 * `sep`: By default, ','
 You can specify the character that delimits the values so that Pandas can recognize it.
 * `header`: By default, Pandas infers the headers.
 If you know there is no header row, you should pass `False` and pass a list of column names to the `names` parameter.
-* `names`: (see "header	" above)
+* `names`: (see "header" above)
 * `index_col`: By default, `None` and Pandas will use a 0-based numerical index for the `Index` labels.
 If you want to use one (or more) of the columns as the index for axis 0 (the rows), specify them here.
 * `usecols`: If you want only a subset of columns loaded, indicate which ones here.
 * `nrows`: By default, Pandas loads the full file.
 If you want only a subset of the data, you can specify a number of rows to load.